Rainmaker People is committed to protecting and respecting your privacy.

 - to fulfil their legal obligations.

 Where we store and process your personal data

-The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (”EEA”).
-It may be transferred to third parties outside of the EEA for the purpose of our recruitment services.
-It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
+The data that we collect from you may be transferred to, and stored at, a destination outside the UK or European Economic Area (”EEA”).
+It may be transferred to third parties outside of the UK or the EEA for the purpose of our recruitment services.
+It may also be processed by staff operating outside the UK or the EEA who work for us or for one of our suppliers.
 This includes staff engaged in, among other things, our recruitment services and the provision of support services.
-By submitting your personal data, you agree to this transfer, storing or processing.
-We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this policy.
+By submitting your personal data, you agree to this processing.
+We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this privacy notice.